 There were three hands visible under the table in the positions I have described, besides the hand belonging to Mrs. Hollis, with which she held the slate.
 These were all in view at the same time.
 They differed in size and shape.
-I had sufficient time to make that observation before they expired.
-They faded from my view while I was gazing at them.
+I had sufficient time to make that observation, although they faded from my view while I was gazing at them.
 Had they been hands composed of flesh and blood, they could not have faded in this manner from my sight.
-The testimony of my eyes have never been brought in question.
-The same sense that recognized the natural hand of Mrs. Hollis testifies to the presence of the three ephemeral hands.
-If it is capable of testifying to the truth in the one instance, why not also in the other?
+The testimony of my eyes has never been brought in question.
+The same sense that recognized the natural hand of Mrs. Hollis testified to the presence of the three ephemeral hands.
+If it were capable of attesting the truth in the one instance, why not also in the other?
 Say, if you please, that I was optically deluded; but, then, I must insist that you are not a competent judge.

 "What differs more, you say, than crown and cowl?
-I'll tell you, friend-a wise man and a fool !"
+I'll tell you, friend-a wise man and a fool!"